A contribution for the Sierra Leone Peace Museum Memorial, as described by the artist:

 The Exhibit:

-An exhibition of original artefacts and interactive displays will narrate the history of the conflict and of the peace process.
-Focus will be placed on victims’ experiences through first-hand accounts collected by the Truth and Reconciliation Commission.
-Given the high rate of illiteracy in Sierra Leone, audio and visual material will be installed where possible and could include material produced by the Court for its outreach activities.
+An exhibition of original artifacts and interactive displays narrates the history of the conflict and of the peace process.
+Focus is placed on victims’ experiences through first-hand accounts collected by the Truth and Reconciliation Commission.
+Given the high rate of illiteracy in Sierra Leone, audio and visual material has been installed where possible and includes material produced by the Court for its outreach activities.

-To date, a draft narrative for the exhibition has been developed, war relic photos have been collected by the Sierra Leone Union of Photographers and are now being given captions, and photos of war amputees are being collected around the country.
-The remaining tasks include collecting the names of the estimated 50,000 people who died in the war, collecting artifacts and designing the exhibition.
+A narrative for the exhibition has been developed, war relic photos have been collected and given captions by the Sierra Leone Union of Photographers, and photos of war amputees have been collected around the country.
+The remaining tasks include collecting the names of the estimated 50,000 people who died in the war, and continuing to collect artifacts.

 Outreach Exhibition: